-Publishers and Presses including eLife Sciences, Elsevier, Wiley, Public Library of Science, Hindawi Publishing Group, Institute of Physics Publishing, to name a few
+Publishers and Presses including eLife Sciences, Elsevier, Wiley, Public Library of Science, Hindawi and Institute of Physics Publishing.

-Research Institutions such as CERN, Sloan Kettering Cancer Center, National Institutes of Health, Chinese Academy of Sciences,Qatar National Research Fund, and others
+Research Institutions such as CERN, Sloan Kettering Cancer Center, National Institutes of Health and the Chinese Academy of Sciences.

 Funding Agencies including U.S. Department of Energy, U.S. Food and Drug Administration, The Wellcome Trust, Japan Science and Technology Agency, UK National Institute of Health Research

 Learned Societies and Professional Associations such as: American Association for the Advancement of Science (AAAS); American Chemical Society; IEEE; Optical Society; Modern Lanaguage Association, and many more

 Scholarly Sharing Service Providers including Almetric, Dryad, Peerage of Science, CrossRef, FigShare etc.

 Major Research Universities including Texas A&M, Harvard University, Cal Tech, MIT, University of Michigan etc.

 The Scopus database automatically assigns an ID profile to authors to help identify and link their publications.
 If you have several name variants or you have changed affiliations, your publications may be spread over a number of different author profiles.